celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 }
 ```

 These functions are used to send raw transactions and check the result of the transaction.
-It also allows us to get the event from the receipt.
+They also allow us to get the event from the receipt.

 It should now look like this: